 Charlene says, "I have used those blocks for so many parties and change out the ribbon and sticker!
 I always place in the same holes so they stay neat.
 They were also set up on risers from two of my CD boxes from Ikea and just wrapped again in blue wrapping paper."

-Charlene purchased the cake and cupcakes from Rebecca’s Cakes and Confections.
+Rebecca’s Cakes and Confections.
 She used a blue candy called Spots from the Dollar Tree.
 She said they were a little like Dots candy but larger.
 She also cut the candy into strips and placed them in the glass bowls from Dollar Tree since they color coordinated with her party colors.

 A friend made the chocolate chip cookies for Christian's party and Charlene placed them inside of orange CD sleeves and added a printable sticker from the GO KART COLLECTION.
 I love this idea!!